Who is making your community more equitable, interconnected and united?

-Our 2nd Annual Unsung Heroes Awards Ceremony will be in April 2020
+Our 2nd Annual Unsung Heroes Awards Ceremony will be Thursday evening, April 30, 2020

-Subscribe to our email list to be notified when the date, time, location and other details are confirmed.
+Subscribe to our email to be notified when dinner ticket sales and other details will be announced.

 What do we mean by equitable?